Arabs Got Talent

 Arabs Got Talent (أرابز غوت تالنت) is an Arab reality television talent show broadcast by MBC 1 in the Arab world; it is produced by the MBC and was first broadcast on 14 January 2011.
 The show features contestants with a variety of talents, such as singing, break-dancing, comedians, magicians, and rapping.
 The show features three celebrity judges, popular in the Middle East.
 They currently are Lebanese singer Najwa Karam; the dean of the journalism school at the American University in Dubai Ali Jaber; and Ahmed Helmy, an Egyptian actor.
 The show's venue is in Lebanon.

 Though entry into the semi-finals is based on the judges' vote, the voting in the semi-finals and final is an audience vote, akin to other Got Talent shows.
 The grand prize is 500,000 Saudi Riyals and a brand new Chrysler 300 as well as a contract with MBC.

 The show finished its second season on June 29, 2012.
 The third season started airing September 14 moving its timeslot from Fridays to Saturdays.
 The fourth season began airing on December 20.
 The fifth season ended May 20, 2017, with eight-year-old opera singer Emanne Beasha winning.

-The show is hosted by Saudi rapper and musician Qusai and Lebanese TV presenter Raya Abirached.
+The show is hosted by Saudi rapper and musician Qusai Kheder and Lebanese TV presenter Raya Abirached.